BCIT-203/COMM-2216-User-Documentation-Assignment/docs/8-troubleshoot.md

 ### Problem

-You see untracked files when you run git status, and you don't want to commit them yet:
+You see untracked files when you run git status, and you don’t want to commit them yet:

 ```powershell
 Untracked files: